lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-navbar links pop up form in middle of screen, background blurred or darkened edit function for event
-.catch errors for fetch requests and error handling
+add button to close create forms, instead of changing link text change the way forms are rendered edit function for event - option to remove all players .catch errors for fetch requests and error handling